 A DELICATE PROCESS

-We source 15 different types of Cashmere, each one carefully chosen for its colour, thickness and length.
-Mongolia produces long, fine fibres in a grey or light brown hue; China the finest, whitest cashmere and Afghanistan shorter, browner shades.
+We source 15 types of Cashmere, each carefully chosen for its colour, thickness and length.
+Mongolia produces long, fine fibres in a grey or light brown hue; China has the finest, whitest Cashmere and Afghanistan has shorter, browner shades.
 We work with the natural properties of the Cashmere, closest in colour to our finished products, to avoid bleaching the delicate fibres.
 The quality of the Cashmere is graded on its fineness and length, and a high-quality single hair can be as thin as 14 micrometres.

 We have worked with cashmere fibres since 1851, and many of the skills and processes used to take it from fibre to finished product have been passed down through generations.
-Simon explains that there is much more to the creation of a simple scarf, for example, than first meets the eye.
+There is much more to creating a simple scarf, for example, than first meets the eye.